sunpy/sunpy/docs/installation.rst

 If you want to install ``sunpy`` within a pre-existing conda environment, you will want to activate the virtual environment and run::

-    $ conda activate <name e.g., sunpy>
     $ conda install sunpy

-This assumes you have the conda-forge channel added (either via Miniforge or manually added).
+This assumes that your pre-existing conda environment is already using the "conda-forge" channel.
+If this is not the case, please install Miniforge (using the instructions above).

 pip
 ^^^